pendulumswing/DNA-Viewer/readme.md

 ### config files
 There are essentially two webpack configs:

 **`webpack.dev.js`** - for development
 **`webpack.prod.js`** - for production

-Both of these files share some common code which can be found in a third config file:
+Both of these files share common code from a third config file:

 **`webpack.common.js`**

 ### commands
 Webpack functionality is initiated through the **`package.json`** file, also in the project root.
 This file contains the various commands to call the webpack config scripts from the terminal, along with other support functionality (such as starting the dev server).
-To see which commands are available, or to add or edit new commands, review this file's `"scripts":` object.
+To see which commands are available, or to add or edit new commands, review this file's **`"scripts":`** object.
 Commands are initiated in this format:

     npm <commandName>

 ### config layout

+-TODO